How to Research Blog Post Ideas That Perform

 So, why do we do it?
 Because publishing fresh, relevant content is one of the best ways to attract people to your business.
 In fact, according to the Content Marketing Institute, 70% of B2B marketers and 73% of B2C marketers were planning to produce more original content in 2017 than they did in 2016.

 So, perhaps it’s time to shift your mindset.
-Instead of thinking of research as a waste of time, try thinking of it as an essential first step toward creating content that performs.
+Instead of thinking of research as a waste of time, think of it as an essential first step toward creating content that performs.

 Keywords are at the heart of every content strategy.
 They are the words or phrases that your business wants to be known for.
-So, when researching keywords, it’s important to remember that the reason you’re creating content in the first place is because you want to be found.
+So when researching blog post ideas, it’s important to remember that the reason you’re creating content in the first place is because you want to be found.
+You need to conduct keyword research.

-So, if the first goal is to be found then obviously, you need to focus on the words or phrases that your ideal customers actually use.
+The best way to be found is to focus on the words or phrases your ideal customers actually use.
 While it’s true that search engines are super smart (and are getting smarter every day) the precise keywords you target still matter . . . . a LOT!
 So, below are step-by-step instructions for conducting this research:

 Step 1: Document Your Findings